Zaffer/fast-stack/readme.md

 Add this repo as a remote called "template"
 Git fetch from all remotes.
 Merge from template using this line:
-`git merge template/master --strategy-option ours --allow-unrelated-histories`
+`git merge template/master --strategy-option ours --squash`

 ## Services